New Hire Resources

 If your employee is interested in competing for your vacancy or one in another unit, the following resources are available.

 - They may wish to receive notification of job postings.
-The Office of Diversity, Equity, and Access (ODEA) offers a confidential email notification of academic jobs.
-To subscribe, click on this link or email email@example.com, leave the subject line blank, type SUB ACJOB-L in the body of the message, and click send.
+To subscribe, click on this link or email firstname.lastname@example.org, leave the subject line blank, type SUB ACJOB-L in the body of the message, and click send.
 (Available for University of Illinois employees and students.)

-- There is an Academic Job Board which lists all vacancies at https://jobs.illinois.edu/default.cfm?page=job_board.
-Online applications must be completed through the Academic Job Board.
+- There is an Illinois Job Board which lists all vacancies at the university.
+Online applications must be completed through the Illinois Job Board.

 Graduate Assistantship Resources